serl/wp-heroku/README.md

 Known issues
 ------------
 + Due a bug in WordPress importer and/or WP Read Only, you'll have problems importing.
 That's because the xml will be saved as txt in S3, so the imported won't able to find it.
++ Plugin Broken Link Checker seems to be explosive.
+I've to do more investigation.
++ I can't authenticate to WordPress.com, configuring JetPack.
+I'm investigating...

 Bugs, feature request and so on
 -------------------------------